 “Okay, I need you to draw me.”

-“Sketch every detail.
+“That’s what I said.
 Go on, then.”
-She waved him on.
+She waved him on, striking a pose.

 Daniel swung his messenger bag around, yanked out a bent up notepad packed with band pictures, lyrics, and overdue homework.
 He grabbed a pencil and knelt down.
 Time passed rather quickly, as Daniel was not fond of sketching.
 “Okay… now what?”